jg-you/scm/README.md

 ## Using the sampler

 The sampler randomizes an initial facet list, and samples uniformly from the space of all simplicial complexes with the same **degree sequence** (degree = number of facet incident on a node) and **size sequence** (size = number of node in a facet).
-As such, it requires an initial facet list.<br/>
+As such, it requires an initial facet list, either artificial or taken from a real system.<br/>
 We thus provide not one, but two important binaries: `rejection_sampler` and `mcmc_sampler`.

 ### Rejection sampler

-The rejection method samples uniformly from a space that is much larger than the support of the SCM (bipartite graphs with fixed degree and size sequences, see the  [paper](https://arxiv.org/abs/17xx.yyyy)).
-It only returns samples when they fall in the sampling space.
-As such it samples uniformly from the SCM, albeit very inefficiently.
+The rejection method is a very **inefficient** sampler for the SCM, see our [paper](https://arxiv.org/abs/17xx.yyyy).
-However, since there is yet no known constructive procedure to generate instances from sequences directly, the rejection sampler can be used to find **one** instance, which can then be used as the seed of the much more efficient [MCMC sampler](#mcmc-sampler).
+However, since there is---so far---no known constructive procedure to generate SCM instances directly from sequences, it can be used to find **one** instance, which is then plugged into the much more efficient [MCMC sampler](#mcmc-sampler) as an initial condition.

 There are two ways to call `bin/rejection_sampler`.<br>
 The first (default) takes a single positional argument, the path to a facet list, and tries to sample from the associated SCM ensemble:

-    > bin/rejection_sampler datasets/simple_facet_list.txt  -n 2
+    > bin/rejection_sampler datasets/simple_facet_list.txt
     # Sample:
     0 1
     2 3 4
     1 2 3
-    # Sample:
-    0 2
-    1 2 3
-    1 3 4

-Here we have also used the flag `-n 2` to indicate that we needed 2 samples.

-The second way to call the rejection sampler is in the *sequence mode*.
+The second way to call the rejection sampler is in the *sequence mode*.<br>
-In this mode, it generates simplicial complexes directly from sequences.<br>
-This is accomplished by using the flags `--degree_seq_file=path-to-degrees.txt` and `--size_seq_file=path-to-sizes.txt`  (or with the shorthand flags `-k` and `-s`, resp.) where `path-to-degrees.txt` and `path-to-sizes.txt` are one **line** files, each containing one integer per line (the sequences).
+This is accomplished by using the flags `--degree_seq_file=path-to-degrees.txt` and `--size_seq_file=path-to-sizes.txt` where `path-to-degrees.txt` and `path-to-sizes.txt` are one **line** files, each containing an sequence of integers.
 There is no known simpliciality test yet, so we make no test on the sequences---convergence is not guaranteed.

-Here is a simple example, for small sequences, which we know are simplicial:
+Here is a simple example, using small sequences, which we know are simplicial:

     > echo "2 2 2 1 1" > d.txt
     > echo "3 3 2" > s.txt